Topic and comment: Realization of topic–comment

 Different languages mark topics in different ways.
 Distinct intonation and word-order are the most common means.
 The tendency to place topicalized constituents sentence-initially ("topic fronting") is widespread.
 Topic fronting refers to placing the topic at the beginning of a clause, regardless of whether or not it is marked.
 Again, linguists disagree on many details.

 Languages often show different kinds of grammar between sentences that introduce new topics and those that continue discussing previously-established topics.

 When a sentence continues discussing a previously-established topic, it is likely to use pronouns to refer to the topic.
 Such topics tend to be subjects.
 In many languages, pronouns referring to previously-established topics use pro-drop.

 In English

 In English, the topic, or theme, comes first in the clause and is typically marked out by intonation as well.

-English is quite capable of using a topic-prominent formulation, instead of a subject-prominent formulation, when context makes it desirable for one reason or another.
+English sentences can have a topic-prominent formulation, instead of a subject-prominent formulation, when context makes it desirable.
 A typical pattern for doing so is opening with a class of prepositions such as as for, as regards, regarding, concerning, respecting, on, re, and others.
 Pedagogically or expositorily, that approach has value especially when speakers know that they need to lead the listener's attention from one topic to another in a deftly-efficient manner.
 They sometimes actively avoid misplacement of the focus of attention from moment to moment.
-However, topic-prominent languages might use that approach by default or obligately, but in subject-prominent ones such as English, it is merely an option, which often is not invoked.
+However, topic-prominent languages might use that approach by default or obligatorily, but in subject-prominent ones such as English, it is merely an option, which often is not invoked.